Quirinus/MXLU_Documentation/README.md

 DONE:
 - Pester Marco to explain in more detail about the new Amazon faster cast rate with staves and 2h weapons.
 Then update the note on the Amazon page if necessary.
 -  Add: GS abbreviation
--  - Fix: - Docs > FAQs > LFAQ (Less FAQ) > *Area Guides (Spoilers)* > maps for Triune and Vizjun are not loading.
+- Fix: - Docs > FAQs > LFAQ (Less FAQ) > *Area Guides (Spoilers)* > maps for Triune and Vizjun are not loading.
 I get 404 not found, probably just some links missing.
 (Metalistas) /// Also added extra maps to page
+- Fix: Area Effect Attack on mount arreat set should be orange.
+- Change: Maybe make the "Uniques" node in the menu not open the TU page on click (make it just a normal book that opens the sub-sections).